angt/glorytun/README.md

     # (umask 066; glorytun keygen > my_secret_key)
     # glorytun bind 0.0.0.0 keyfile my_secret_key &

-You should now have a virgin `tun0` interface as mentioned earlier.
+You should now have an unconfigured network interface (let's say `tun0`).
-I let you choose your favorite tool :)
 For exemple, the simplest setup with `ifconfig`:

     # ifconfig tun0 10.0.1.1 pointopoint 10.0.1.2 up